ymkm/microbatch/README.md

 ```
 ## Example code
-A prebuilt file containing all dependencies can be [downloaded here]() and run on any device with a [Java runtime](https://www.java.com/download/manual.jsp) using the following command:
+A prebuilt file containing all dependencies can be [downloaded here](https://www.dropbox.com/s/m5ifzvgeb31vhlj/microbatch-1.0-SNAPSHOT-standalone.jar?e=1&dl=1) and run on any device with a [Java runtime](https://www.java.com/download/manual.jsp) using the following command:
 ```
-java -jar microbatch.jar
+> java -jar microbatch-1.0-SNAPSHOT-standalone.jar
+> Some random numbers between 0 and 100 are: 0, 19, 85, 89, 52
 ```
-This example usses the MicroBatchingProcessor to make requests to a third party random-number-generating REST webservice and displays the results.
+This example uses the library to make requests to a third party random-number-generating REST webservice and displays the results.

 ## Design